2019 Novel Coronavirus (2019-nCoV)

-The United States Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) consider COVID-19 a serious public health threat globally and in the United States.
+The United States Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) consider COVID-19 a serious public health threat globally and in the United States.
 The situation continues to evolve, and local rates of infection vary significantly, so it's important to follow current local guidance on how to protect yourself and others from getting and spreading COVID-19.

 COVID-19 symptoms range from mild to severe.
 Older people and people with certain existing health conditions have a higher risk of developing severe illness and death.
 Health conditions that increase this risk include: